degoya/degoyaTag/core/components/degoyaTag/docs/readme.txt

 ----------------------------
 Extra: degoyaTag
 ----------------------------
-Version: 1.0.0
+Version: 1.0.1
-Released: 2015-09-02
+Released: 2023-01-03
-Author: Alexander Herling / DEGOYA medienkommunikation oHG <a.herling@degoya.de>
+Author: Alexander Herling / DEGOYA.digital <a.herling@degoya.de>
 License: GNU GPLv2 (or later at your option)

 About
-A custom Tag template variable field type for MODX Revolution (2.3+).
+A custom Tag template variable field type for MODX Revolution (2.8.4+).
 Use as an alternative to the 'Tag' TV field type, especially useful when you like to hide the input and allow only predefined tags.

 Features